The Santa Cruz Model H-13

 • Honduran - restrained visually, high tap (it's the rosewood of marimba keys)

-• Madagascar - visually like Brazilian; so endangered in Madagascar that it should not smuggled and sold
+• Madagascar - visually like Brazilian; so endangered in Madagascar that it should not smuggled and sold.

 • Bubinga - another hard tropical wood with good resonance, stability and fabulous grain

 • Wenge - a subtle hardwood, little figure but striking light cambium lines through rich chocolate brown summerwood.
 Great tap.
 Some folks hate the dust though.
 I like it, and it smells like chocolate.
+Deadly splinters however!

 • Sycamore - Platanus sp.
 Hard to find commercially, and largely under-appreciated.

-• Imbuya - a lovely softer wood that looks like walnut, but isn't.
+• Imbuya - a lovely softer wood that looks superficially like walnut, but isn't.
 My H-4 is imbuya, I have seen many guitars, mostly in Europe, made from this wood.

 • Walnut (great for necks as well, as long as it's eastern walnut, not western claro!) a thoroughly lovely and versatile wood; some makers are finally using it for tops.